 The two species are easily told apart, although the sub-species of grey currawong also found in Tasmania is actually black in colour.
 The grey currawong, however, has an even bigger beak that the endemic species and has white “windows” in its wings, as opposed to the white wingtips of the Tasmanian one.
 The grey currawong also has white feathers beneath the tail, perhaps its most distinguishing feature.

 Currawongs are omnivorous, feeding on a wide variety of foodstuffs including insects and small vertebrates, carrion, and berries.
 Birds forage on the ground most often, but also in tree canopies.
 Looking for food, they use their bills to probe the ground or turn over clods of earth or small rocks.

 The currawongs are well known for their antics, their sense of fun and games.

 Young birds especially engage in play behaviour, and currawongs have been observed wrestling with each other, with birds attempting to force an opponent on its back.
 Others have been reported rolling on their backs and juggling food, such as apples, with their feet.

-Several readers of my “On the wing” column over the years have told me that the currawongs of Mount Nelson and Fern Tree in Hobart are particularly fond of taking pegs off washing lines, and then playing with them.
+I’ve had several readers over the years tell me that the currawongs of Mt Nelson and Fern Tree are particularly fond of taking pegs off washing lines, and then playing with them.
 And a reader described how his local currawongs had discovered the keys he hid near the front door, and had stolen them.
-He thought he had found a solution, placing the keys in a metal pot with a heavy lid, but was staggered to find later that one or more currawongs had prised off the lid, and made off with the keys again.
+He thought he had found a solution, placing the keys in a metal pot with a heavy lid but was staggered to find later that one or more currawongs had prised off the lid, and made off with the keys again.